bhaaskara/InterviewQA/kubernetes_QA.md

 By setting the context we can define cluster, namespace and user to connect.
 By default, the `kubectl` command-line tool uses parameters from the _current context_ to communicate with the cluster.

-# How to schedule app pods on master node ?

 # Pods
 ## Which k8s component creates the POD
 kubelet

+## How to schedule app pods on master node ?
+by applying tolerance

 ## Init containers
 specialized containers that run before app containers in a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 Init containers can contain utilities or setup scripts not present in an app image.

-## Live ness probes and ready ness probes
+## Live ness probes, Ready ness probes and Startup Probe

 ## Pending state
 - when there are not enough resources